chrisranderson/beholder/README.md

 # Beholder

+**Good news**: Beholder is on track to be merged into TensorBoard.
+See [this issue](https://github.com/chrisranderson/beholder/issues/33) for discussion and [this milestone](https://github.com/chrisranderson/beholder/milestone/1) for issues related to the merge.

 ![beholder demo video](https://raw.githubusercontent.com/chrisranderson/beholder/master/readme-images/demo.gif)

 Beholder is a TensorBoard plugin for viewing frames of a video while your model trains.
 It comes with tools to visualize the parameters of your network, visualize arbitrary arrays like gradients,